AlbinEriksson/Entropoly-ASL/README.md

-# Entropoly ASL 1.0
+# Entropoly ASL 1.1
-A LiveSplit autosplitter for [ENTROPOLY](https://store.steampowered.com/app/2226160/ENTROPOLY/).
+A LiveSplit autosplitter for [ENTROPOLY](https://store.steampowered.com/app/2226160/ENTROPOLY/) version 1.0.2.

 ## Features
 The following options are implemented in this autosplitter: